-This evaluation, completion of which will, quite possibly, be the crowning achievement of your time at Ohio Wesleyan, integrates concepts learned in the Schuurman and Mitchell texts, the software learned in Getting to Know ArcGIS, and your review of the Delaware GIS data.
+This evaluation, completion of which will, quite possibly, be the crowning achievement of your many years at Ohio Wesleyan, integrates concepts learned in the Schuurman and Mitchell texts, the software learned in Getting to Know ArcGIS, and your review of the Delaware GIS data.
 This is a real pip of a mid-term evaluation with a staunch multiplexity of learnings.

-Save any maps or new shape files you create in your own directory (folder with your name in the Geog 355 folder).
+Save any maps or new shapefiles you create in your own directory (folder with your name in the Geog 355 folder).
 Don’t modify the original Delaware data files if you can help it.
 If you do, let me know so I can replace with unaltered versions.
-Include the maps you create in your exam (Google Drive word processor, PDF, Word, or Open Office format).
+Include the maps you create in your exam (Google Drive, PDF, Word).

 You will have to figure things out that go beyond the specifics of what you have learned so far in the class (try using the ArcGIS online help or Googling, as per my pre-blobfish admonition).
 Don’t freak out or get frustrated!
 Again: ask your instructor or fellow classmates if you are really stuck on a particular question, but give it the old college try first.